MjdMahasneh/room-detection-in-architectural-plans/README.md

-# Room Detection in Architectural Plans 🏠
+# Room Detection in Architectural Plans using OpenCV 🏠

 This is a **simple and fun project** I created in my free time to detect rooms in architectural plan drawings using pure **OpenCV**.
 I thought it might be useful to share it in case others find it interesting or helpful.